eaglesky/CodingPractices/AlgorithmsReview.md

             curPath.remove(node).
             Done;
         ```
       + When starting with a range.
 This seems to be the dominant type.
+The parameters must include all the necessary info that determines the next states.
+Usually id is one of them, like id of an array or string, which could be change if the string itself change(E.g. [Leetcode]Remove Invalid Parentheses).
+When debugging it is often necessary to print these parameters out for each recursive function.
         ```
           main:
             DFS(states, 0, new ArrayList<>(), paths, visited);